MarcoH03/MarcoH03/README.md

 ### Hi there 👋

+- 🔭 I’m currently studying physics at the university of havana
+- 🌱 I’m learning web development for a personal project

 <!--
 **MarcoH03/MarcoH03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.